00tanveer/simple-rag-vector-db/README.md

     - Evaluator - LLM-as-judge
 4. Retrieval Relevance - Retrieved docs vs input
     - Goal: Measure "how relevant are my retrieved docs/results for this query
     - Evaluator - LLM-as-judge
+5. Context recall - Actual context retrieved vs exptected knowledge to be retrieved
+    - Goal: Measure how much of the expected context is retrieved
+    - Evaluator - LLM-as-judge

 ![alt text](image.png)